-- Delaying or estimating the value of input or non-input data - Adjusting the benchmark methodology - Excluding or amending a constituent, input or non-input data - Mapping of non-input data, such as ESG data, to entities and sub-entities of index constituents / issuers
+- Delaying or estimating the value of input or non-input data - Adjusting the benchmark methodology - Excluding or amending a constituent, input or non-input data - Mapping of non-input data

 When expert judgment or discretion is required, BISL seeks consistency in its application.
 BISL also maintains and enforces a conflicts of interest framework to prevent conflicts of interest from inappropriately influencing index construction, production, and distribution, including the use of expert judgment or discretion.